 You may find that living together with your long-distance partner doesn’t work.
 In that case, you should have a plan to move out and move on from this relationship.
 You may still be friends, or have a casual romantic relationship.

-If one of you is growing impatient, move in together for a short while.
+If one of you is growing impatient, you could move in together for a short while.
 Live together for a week or two, and see what it’s like.
 Roleplay it as if you were living together.

 Frequently Asked Questions